 A New Solution for Trays?

-Keyboard trays have long been a mixed bag for standing- and treadmill desk users.
+Keyboard trays have long been a mixed bag when it comes to the ergodynamics of standing- and treadmill desk users.
 On one hand, their negative angles provide an extra level of ergonomics for deskers’ wrists, ensuring longer pain-free typing for walkers and standers alike.
-On the other hand, adjustable-height desks and keyboard trays aren’t exactly on the best of terms: that pesky crossbar prevalent on most all adjustable-height desks cuts the available depth for a keyboard tray rail by a significant amount.
+On the other hand, adjustable-height desks and keyboard trays aren’t exactly on the best of terms: that pesky crossbar prevalent on most all adjustable-height desks cuts the available depth for a keyboard tray rail by a significant amount (check here for a more thorough look at adding adjustable keyboard trays to standing desks).
 This all but ensures that you cannot mount the keyboard tray rail depth-wise, and can’t slide the keyboard tray under the desk like you can with sitting desks.
 Some keyboard trays, like iMovR’s Stowaway Keyboard Tray, manage to bypass this obstacle with a rail that mounts length-wise and a tray that has a nifty rotational pivot so it can swivel underneath the table, out of the way.
-This method works well enough, but still isn’t as quick or simple as pushing the tray in.
+This method works well enough but still isn’t as quick or simple as pushing the tray in.

 For Adjustable-Height Desks Only

-The mounting rails on most trays are between 14” and 22”, too long to fit between the crossbar and the user edge on just about every adjustable height desk model out there, including Humanscale’s own highly-acclaimed Float Table.
-With the Float Tray Humanscale has managed to shrink the rail down to 12” – short enough to fit in the space between the cross bar and user edge under the Float Table top, and just about every other adjustable-height table on the market with a “C-leg” base and at least 30″ of table top depth, such as the GeekDesk and ISE RISE.
+The mounting rails on most trays are between 14” and 22”, too long to fit between the crossbar and the user edge on just about every adjustable height desk model out there (unless you use an adapter kit meant for getting around the crossbar), including Humanscale’s own highly-acclaimed Float Table.
+With the Float Tray Humanscale has managed to shrink the rail down to 12” – short enough to fit in the space between the crossbar and user edge under the Float Tabletop, and just about every other adjustable-height table on the market with a “C-leg” base and at least 30″ of tabletop depth, such as the GeekDesk and ISE RISE.
 We tested ours with iMovR’s ThermoDesk Elite and were met with equal success, but would encourage prospective buyers to measure the available depth under the tabletop before investing in this tray.
 Desks with “T-leg” bases such as MultiTable ModTable and Mod-E, and iMovR’s ThermoDesk Ellure and Electra cannot accommodate the Float Tray, for example.

 Installation is an easy affair.
-You’ll need to bust out the measuring tape and pencil to make sure you mount the rail to your table top straight and true, which is a hassle, but it is all downhill after that.
+You’ll need to bust out the measuring tape and pencil to make sure you mount the rail to your tabletop straight and true, which is a hassle, but it is all downhill after that.
 The Float Tray’s lightweight arm mechanism slips seamlessly into the rail, and the front bracket locks into place with two included tabs.
 This makes swapping out the keyboard tray a snap, with no tools necessary.
-We were a bit surprised that Humanscale did not take a cue from iMovR’s Thermodesk line and pre-drill holes for their Float Tray in their popular Float Table desk, being as the two were mean for each other.
+We were a bit surprised that Humanscale did not take a cue from iMovR’s desk line and pre-drill holes for their Float Tray in their popular Float Table desk, being as the two were meant for each other.

 Small, and Small-Featured